A Masters course can help you gain access to a different career path and make you a specialist in your field. Discover

 A PhD is a long and difficult process that can take a number of years to complete.
 It can be life changing, time consuming and shouldn't be considered lightly.

 A research Masters is often seen as the precursor to a PhD.
-Almost 45% of graduates who do a Masters in research go on to do some form of further study, either full time or part time while working.
+Almost 45% of graduates who do a Masters in research go on to do some form of further study, either full or part time or working while studying.
 Of those people, the majority do a PhD.

 Many students choose to do a PhD to gain the relevant qualification to become an academic or an industry researcher.
 However, there are very few other jobs that demand a PhD.
 Find out more about what's involved in a PhD.

-Of the 44,270 Masters graduates who finished their courses in 2013, more than 80% were in full or part-time employment six months after graduation.
-Of those who got a job in the UK, 85% were in professional or managerial jobs, compared to 66% of first degree graduates.
+Of the 42,328 Masters graduates who finished their courses in 2014, more than 80% were in full or part-time work or working and studying six months after graduation.
+Of those who were in a job in the UK, 87% were doing a professional or managerial job.

 Postgraduate destinations data from the Higher Education Statistics Agency.